topaz1008/ffmpeg-any/README.md

 A command line tool for windows that batch process video files and directories with [ffmpeg](https://ffmpeg.org/).

-This script DOES NOT make any changes to your files, it only creates a batch file with ffmpeg commands.
+This script DOES NOT make any changes to your files, it only creates a powershell script with ffmpeg commands.

-The resulting batch file will stop processing files if it encounters any errors.
+The resulting script will stop processing files if it encounters any errors.

-After running this script in a folder that contains supported video files, a batch file named `run-ffmpeg.bat` will be created in the current working directory. (where you ran ffmpeg-any from)
+After running this script in a folder that contains supported video files, a powershell script named `run-ffmpeg.ps1` will be created in the current working directory. (where you ran ffmpeg-any from)

-You can then view and/or edit `run-ffmpeg.bat` before running it to start conversion with ffmpeg.
+You can then view and/or edit `run-ffmpeg.ps1` before running it to start conversion with ffmpeg.

 Installing
 ---------------